ekilaroglou/HotelJobApplicationBot/README.md

 - The project uses web scraping to gather hotel information, so make sure the relevant websites (Booking, DuckDuckGo, and the hotel websites) are accessible at the time of running.
 - Be cautious with the use of email credentials.
 Consider using environment variables or secret management tools to store sensitive information securely.
-- If using ProtonMail ensure you have the correct WebDriver installed for your browser.
+- **Ensure you have the correct WebDriver installed for your browser.**